 Paul Nelson, M.Ed.
 Mindfulness Coach

-Paul Nelson, M.Ed. earned a Master’s Degree in Counseling Psychology at Harvard University, with a major in Positive Psychology.
-He has over twenty years of experience as a therapist working in community mental health settings.
-Paul spent six years managing research studies related to schizophrenia at Dartmouth Medical School and the Boston VA Research Institute.
-He is also a graduate of the Wellcoaches Training Program and served five years as a senior Wellness Coach for HeartCoaches.
-Paul has been a lifelong student of mindfulness meditation and other mind/body practices.
-His studies in Buddhism include Vipassana, Mahamudra, and Zen traditions.
-He recently completed a two-year intensive study in the Margha Program: Practices of Natural Meditation through the Natural Dharma Fellowship.
+Paul Nelson, M.Ed. earned a Master’s Degree in Counseling Psychology at Harvard University, majoring in Positive Psychology.
+He has over twenty years of experience working in community mental health settings.
+He is also a graduate of the Wellcoaches School of Coaching and served for five years as owner and senior Wellness Coach for HeartCoaches, working with cardiovascular patients.
+Paul has been a lifelong practitioner of mindfulness meditation and other mind/body practices.
+His studies in Buddhism include Vipassana, Vajrayana, and Zen traditions.
+He recently completed a two-year intensive study in Mahamudra through the Natural Dharma Fellowship.